-The CentOS Artwork Repository Manual describes how The CentOS Project Corporate Visual Identity is organized and produced inside the CentOS Artwork Repository (https://projects.centos.org/svn/artwork/).
-If you are looking for a comprehensive, task-oriented guide for understanding how The CentOS Project Corporate Visual Identity is produced, this is the manual for you.
+The centos-art.sh manual contains information on how to use the centos-art.sh script to help you achieve high production levels when you work on The CentOS Project Corporate Visual Identity inside the CentOS Artwork Repository (https://projects.centos.org/svn/artwork/).
+If you are looking for a comprehensive, task-oriented guide for understanding how The CentOS Project corporate visual identity is produced, this is the manual for you.